 Hybrid Course and Online Course

-A hybrid course is one in which some teaching and lessons occur in the face-to-face classroom (teacher and students in one place) and some take place online.
+A hybrid course is one in which some teaching and lessons occur in the face-to-face classroom (teacher and students in one place), and some occur online.
 The number of hours spent in the classroom or online varies between college and college.
-The layout of a hybrid course based on a range of variables, such as how qualified students are and how familiar they are to computer technology.
+The layout of a hybrid course is based on a range of variables, such as how qualified students are and how familiar they are with computer technology.

-On the other hand, An online course is one in which all classes and tasks take place online, with little face-to – face interaction with students and instructors.
-Most of the time, all lessons are online and students do not meet face-to-face with the instructor at all.
-Throughout the duration of the class, they will connect with the teacher via online.
+On the other hand, an online course is one in which all classes and tasks take place online, with little face-to-face interaction with students and instructors.
+Most of the time, all lessons are online, and students do not meet face-to-face with the instructor at all.
+Throughout the duration of the class, they will connect with the teacher online.

 Here are three things to remember when you enroll in an online or hybrid course:-